aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

-# Guidance for Amazon Q Business
+# Guidance for AI assistants with Amazon Q Business

 This guidance helps to create a Amazon Q application, connect with data sources and have a chat with a HR application through a custom plugin.